Manistee Log Marks

 Timeless.
 Tireless.

-Manistee Log Marks Ltd. is a throwback, created to provide a modern look at a vital era in American history.
+Manistee Log Marks Ltd. is a throwback textile company, created to provide a modern look at a vital era in American history.
 Our goal is to celebrate the form and function of log marks, and to help tell the stories of the companies and men who used them.

 The history